Dark Chocolate and Your Brain

 Although still at a preliminary stage, research investigating the relations between cocoa and cognition shows dose-dependent improvements in general cognition, attention, processing speed, and working memory.
 Moreover, cocoa flavanols administration could also enhance normal cognitive functioning and exert a protective role on cognitive performance and cardiovascular function specifically impaired by sleep loss, in healthy subjects.

-- On cognitive challenges Those individuals, especially older women, who consumed more cocoa flavanols, performed better on the complex cognitive challenges.
+Those individuals, especially older women, who consumed more cocoa flavanols, performed better on the complex cognitive challenges.

-- On regular consumption Those individuals who regularly consumed cocoa, whether consumption was during a span of 5 days or over a course of 3 months, often showed measurable positive improvement in cognition.
+Those individuals who regularly consumed cocoa, whether consumption was during a span of 5 days or over a course of 3 months, often showed measurable positive improvement in cognition.
 The best results occurred in, “older adults with a starting memory decline or other mild cognitive impairments.”

-Taking the bitter with the sweet
+Taking the Bitter With the Sweet

 While researchers are pleased with the results of this study, they acknowledge more research is needed, specifically in proving immediate versus long-term effects and those using neuroimaging with cognitive and psychological studies.
-Additionally, there is the dark side of chocolate consumption including high fat, added sugar and the calories, which, of course, calls for moderation.
-Although flavanols are also present in certain fruits and vegetables like red grapes, apples, onions, and kale, research exploring the relationship between intake, cognition and brain health has not yet been performed.
+Additionally, there is the dark side of chocolate consumption including high fat, added sugar, and the calories, which, of course, calls for moderation.
+Although flavanols are also present in certain fruits and vegetables like red grapes, apples, onions, and kale, research exploring the relationship between intake, cognition, and brain health has not yet been performed.
 Undeterred, researchers say they themselves will indulge in a little dark chocolate – every day.